-Stephen Nachmanovitch performs and teaches internationally as an improvisational violinist, and at the intersections of music, dance, theater, and multimedia arts.
-He is the author of Free Play: Improvisation in Life and Art (Penguin, 1990).
-Born in 1950, he graduated in 1971 from Harvard and in 1975 from the University of California, where he earned a Ph.D. in the History of Consciousness for an exploration of William Blake.
+Stephen Nachmanovitch is an improvisational violinist who performs and teaches internationally at the intersections of multimedia, performing arts, ecology, and philosophy.
+He is the author of two books on the creative process, Free Play (1990) and The Art of Is (2019).
+Born in 1950, he graduated in 1971 from Harvard with a degree in psychology and in 1975 from the University of California, where he earned a Ph.D. in the History of Consciousness for an exploration of William Blake.
 His mentor was the anthropologist and philosopher Gregory Bateson.
 He has taught and lectured widely in the United States and abroad on creativity and the spiritual underpinnings of art.
-In the 1970s he was a pioneer in free improvisation on violin, viola and electric violin.
+Since the 1970s he has been a pioneer in free improvisation on violin, viola, and electric violin.
 He has presented master classes and workshops at many conservatories and universities, and has had numerous appearances on radio, television, and at music and theater festivals.
 He has collaborated with other artists in media including music, dance, theater, and film, and has developed programs melding art, music, literature, and computer technology.
-He has published articles in a variety of fields since 1966, and has created computer software including The World Music Menu and Visual Music Tone Painter.
+He has published articles in many fields since 1966 and has created computer software including The World Music Menu and Visual Music Tone Painter.
+He is currently performing, recording, teaching, and writing.
 He lives with his family in Charlottesville, Virginia.
-He is currently performing, recording, teaching, writing, and has completed a new book, Improvising is Life.